South Coogee

 The labour market performance in South Coogee lags significantly behind most other regions nationally

-South Coogee has a highly educated workforce with significant representation in the technology sector.
+South Coogee has a highly educated workforce, with the technology sector notably represented.
 Its unemployment rate was 11.2% as of June 2025.

-Employment growth over the past year is estimated at 6.7%.
-As of June 2025, 2,736 residents are employed, with an unemployment rate of 7.0%, above Greater Sydney's rate of 4.2%.
-Workforce participation in South Coogee is 55.7%, lower than Greater Sydney's 60.0%.
-Employment is concentrated in health care & social assistance, professional & technical services, and education & training sectors.
+Employment growth over the past year was estimated at 6.7%.
+In June 2025, 2,736 residents were employed while the unemployment rate stood at 7.0%, above Greater Sydney's rate of 4.2%.
+Workforce participation was lower than standard (55.7% vs Greater Sydney's 60.0%).
+Dominant employment sectors include health care & social assistance, professional & technical, and education & training.

-Public administration & safety has notable concentration with employment levels at 1.4 times the regional average.
-Conversely, manufacturing shows lower representation at 2.7% compared to the regional average of 5.7%.
-The area offers limited local employment opportunities as indicated by the count of Census working population vs resident population.
-Over the 12 months to June 2025, employment increased by 6.7%, while labour force increased by 2.5%, reducing the unemployment rate by 3.5 percentage points.
-In comparison, Greater Sydney saw employment grow by 2.6%, labour force expand by 2.9%, and unemployment rise by 0.3 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with a state unemployment rate of 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to South Coogee's employment mix suggests local growth of approximately 7.3% over five years and 14.7% over ten years, based on a simple weighting extrapolation for illustrative purposes only.
+Public administration & safety shows strong specialization with an employment share of 1.4 times the regional level.
+Manufacturing representation is low at 2.7%, compared to the regional average of 5.7%.
+Employment opportunities locally appear limited based on Census data.
+From June 2024 to June 2025, employment levels increased by 6.7% and labour force grew by 2.5%, reducing unemployment by 3.5 percentage points.
+Greater Sydney recorded employment growth of 2.6% with unemployment rising slightly.
+National employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to South Coogee's employment mix suggests local growth of approximately 7.3% over five years and 14.7% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment